wahyuwerayana/wahyuwerayana/README.md

   <tr width="500px">
     <td>S-PONG is a 2D Pong Game with space theme created with Unity Engine.</td>
     <td>Sky Adventure is a side-scroller platformer game set in a vibrant and whimsical sky world.
-A thrilling journey through floating islands and treacherous obstacles.</td>
+Go for a thrilling journey through floating islands and treacherous obstacles.</td>
   </tr>
   <tr>
     <th width="500px"> <a href="https://github.com/wahyuwerayana/FirstProject_GameProgramming">First Project</th>